-The accomplished Chinese violinist Lina Yu gained instant acclaim when, at the age of 18, she premiered the ‘Butterfly Lovers’ Violin Concerto.
+The accomplished Chinese violinist Lina Yu gained instant acclaim when, at the age of 18, she premiered the “Butterfly Lovers” Violin Concerto.
 Since then she has recorded this concerto many times with orchestras such as the BBC Concert Orchestra, the Russian Philharmonic, and the Shanghai Symphony.
 Since her first rise to attention, Lina Yu has been sought out to premiere many works by various composers and has won numerous awards for her outstanding performances.
 Led by her, the earliest Chinese string quartet participated and won a prize at Berlin’ s 2nd Schumann International Competition in 1960.
 She frequently appears in recitals and as soloist with orchestras in the United States, Canada, Russia, the United Kingdom, Germany, Japan, Australia, and China.

 Professor Yu regularly teaches master classes throughout the United States, Canada, Israel, Australia, Japan, and China.
-Professor Yu has served on the jury panel of many prestigious international violin competitions, including the 1998 and 2007 Tchaikovsky International Violin Competition in Moscow, Russia; the 2006 Wieniawski International Violin Competition in Poznań, Poland, the 2012 Joseph Joachim International Violin Competition, Hannover, Germany, as well as many international competitions in Germany, Italy, Austria, Denmark, South Africa, Japan, South Korea, and her native China.
+Professor Yu has served on the jury panel of many prestigious international violin competitions, including the 1998 and 2007 Tchaikovsky International Violin Competitions in Moscow, Russia; the 2006 Wieniawski International Violin Competition in Poznan Poland, as well as many international competitions in Germany, Italy, Austria, Denmark, South Africa, Japan, South Korea, and her native China.

 Professor Yu founded the Yu Lina Violin Foundation in 1993, to promote talented young violinists.